Use Hangouts outside the browser. An overlooked Chrome extension from Google lets you chat without opening Gmail or Google+.

 Pro: Group Conversations

-Google Talk never really offered a way to chat with multiple people, which is why people used services like PartyChat, which creats a Google Talk chat room.
+Google Talk never really offered a way to chat with multiple people, which is why people used services like PartyChat, which creates a Google Talk chat room.
 That’s not necessary anymore.
 Now it’s extremely simple to start a group conversation with as many people as you like.

 Con: Group Conversations